Transactions overview

 Interface

-When you use a transaction in a Spanner client library, you define the body of a transaction (i.e., the reads and writes to perform on one or more tables in a database) in the form of a function object.
-Under the hood, the Spanner client library runs the function repeatedly until the transaction commits or a non-retryable error is encountered.
+When using a transaction in a Spanner client library, you define the transaction's body as a function object.
+This function encapsulates the reads and writes performed on one or more database tables.
+The Spanner client library executes this function repeatedly until the transaction either commits successfully or encounters an error that can't be retried.

 Example

-Assume you added a MarketingBudget column to the Albums table shown in the Schema and Data Model page:
+Assume you have a MarketingBudget column in the Albums table:

 CREATE TABLE Albums (